Digital Requirements

 Digital Submissions

-TaxCalc has solutions to support you with all three digital submissions.
+TaxCalc has solutions to help you with both submissions.
 Business Filer is our new MTD for ITSA bridging solution and upon release will allow our customers to submit quarterly submissions to HMRC.
-The capability to submit End of Period Submissions and the Final Declaration will reside within our existing Tax Return Production solution.
+The capability to submit the Final Declaration will reside within our existing Tax Return Production solution.

 No more Tax Return